 Research suggests that Ultraviolet (UV) rays from the sun can cause skin damage in as little as 15 minutes.

 Unfortunately, those of us in Australia and New Zealand suffer from the highest incidence of skin cancer in the world.
 This is primarily due to our higher levels of UV rays, including up to 15% more UV than Europeans.
-Dr Hasanien of SCA explains this is because we in Australia are located close to the ozone hole over the Antarctic.
-Also, during summer, the Earth’s orbit brings Australia closer to the sun and combined with Australia’s clearer atmospheric conditions, means we are in danger of skin cancer without taking further precautions.
+Dr Hasanien of SCA explains this is because we are located close to the ozone hole over the Antarctic.
+Also, during summer, the Earth’s orbit brings us closer to the sun and combined with our clearer atmospheric conditions, means we are in danger of skin cancer without taking further precautions.

 We’ve all heard the terms Slip, Slop, Slap since we were kids.
 While these are key to preventing sun damage to your skin, SunSmart Australia now also recommend two more steps as well.

 While sometimes on the hottest days, the last thing you feel like doing is putting on more clothes, this is also the most important time to do so.
 Invest in some high-quality collared shirts or long skirts and dresses and your skin will thank you for it later!

 2. Apply sunscreen to your face every day in summer